 What happens during a typical APSAC meeting?

 APSAC members discuss topics including Purdue policy and ways to help make Purdue better.
-Each month we hear a report from the University Officer and the Human Resource Services Officer, as well as reports from each of the APSAC subcommittees (Membership & Staff Relations, Compensation & Benefits, and Professional Development).
+Each month we hear a report from the University Officer as well as reports from each of the APSAC subcommittees.
 We also discuss any current hot topics that may be affecting A/P staff.
 We often have a guest speaker who gives a 30-minute presentation.
 Past presentations have been about the Healthy Purdue Initiatives, the Reduction in Workforce policy, and a Q&A with the Provost.

 What is APSAC’s role in relation to Purdue’s regional campuses?

 APSAC collaborates with the regional campuses to identify and pursue common objectives.
-The regional campuses (Purdue North Central, Indiana/Purdue Fort Wayne, and Purdue Calumet) all have at least one APSAC representative who attends monthly meetings.
-Regional representatives have the same roles and responsibilities as West Lafayette representatives, including time commitment and voting rights.
+The regional campuses, Indiana-Purdue Fort Wayne and Purdue Northwest all have at least one APSAC member who attends monthly meetings.
+Regional members have the same roles and responsibilities as West Lafayette members, including time commitment and voting rights.
 One meeting per year is hosted by one of the regional campuses on a rotating basis.